Act of Settlement 1701: Conditional provisions

 Sixth, no person who has an office under the monarch, or receives a pension from the Crown, was to be a Member of Parliament.
 This provision was inserted to avoid unwelcome royal influence over the House of Commons.
-It remains in force, but with several exceptions.
+It remains in force, but with several exceptions; ministers of the Crown were exempted early on before Anne's death in order to continue some degree of royal patronage, but had to stand for a by-election to re-enter the House upon such appointment until 1926.
 As a side effect, this provision means that members of the Commons seeking to resign from parliament can get around the prohibition on resignation by obtaining a sinecure in the control of the Crown; while several offices have historically been used for this purpose, two are currently in use: appointments generally alternate between the stewardships of the Chiltern Hundreds and of the Manor of Northstead.

-Seventh, Judges' commissions are valid quamdiu se bene gesserint (during good behaviour) and if they do not behave themselves, they can be removed only by both Houses of Parliament (or in other Commonwealth realms the one House of Parliament, depending on the legislature's structure.)
+Seventh, judges' commissions are valid quamdiu se bene gesserint (during good behaviour) and if they do not behave themselves, they can be removed only by both Houses of Parliament (or in other Commonwealth realms the one House of Parliament, depending on the legislature's structure).
 This provision was the result of various monarchs influencing judges' decisions, and its purpose was to assure judicial independence.
 This patent was used prior to 1701 but did not prevent Charles I from removing Sir John Walter as Chief Baron of the Exchequer.

 Eighth, that "no Pardon under the Great Seal of England be pleadable to an Impeachment by the Commons in Parliament".
 This meant in effect that no pardon by the monarch was to save someone from being impeached by the House of Commons.

+Family tree

 Opposition

 The Tory administration that replaced the Whig Junto in 1699 took responsibility for steering the Act through Parliament.
 As a result, it passed with little opposition, although five peers voted against it in the House of Lords, including the Earl of Huntingdon, his brother-in-law the Earl of Scarsdale and three others.
-While many shared their opposition to a 'foreign' king, the general feeling was summed up as 'better a German prince than a French one.'
+While many shared their opposition to a "foreign" king, the general feeling was summed up as "better a German prince than a French one".